helm/charts/stable/keycloak/README.md

 A realm can be added by creating a secret or configmap for the realm .json file and then supplying this into the chart.
 It could be mounted using extraVolumeMounts and then specified in startParams using -Dimport.
 Alternatively, the file could be added to the image (set in keycloak.image) and then referenced by -Dimport.
+Or commands can be run to configure a realm using kcadm.sh in postStartScript.

 ### WildFly Configuration